robjhyndman/time_series_workshop/Labs.md

 ### Lab Session 4

+* Find the most seasonal time series in the tourism data.
+* Which state has the strongest trends?
-* Use a feature-based approach to look for outlying series in `PBS`.
+* Use a feature-based approach to look for outlying series in `tourism`.
-* What is unusual about the series you identify as "outliers".
+* What is unusual about the series you identify as outliers?